• Disclosure

 Here is the before photo, before I added any stencil.

-The headboard wall before the herringbone wall stencil.
+The headboard wall before the herringbone wall stencil with a black iron bed and boho style bedding with white nightstands.

 Find the center of your wall using your tape measure and make a small mark on the wall.